Tagenarine Chanderpaul: International career

 In January 2015 as a 18 year old, he made his Youth International debut for the U19 West Indies side, playing 11 matches, including the 2014 Under-19 Cricket World Cup in the UAE, scoring 293 runs in 6 matches, including a century and two 50s.
 In August 2022, he was called up to the West Indies A side during the 2022 Bangladesh A tour of the West Indies, scoring an unbeaten century in the second Four Day Game.
 He scored unbeaten 109 runs from 337 deliveries hitting nine boundaries.
 Finally the match ended draw.

 On the back of this performance, he was called up for the 2022 West Indian tour of Australia.
 During the warm up match against the Prime Minister's XI in Canberra in November 2022, he scored a century and half century, opening the batting.
 Chanderpaul made his debut in the first Test in Perth, receiving his Test cap from Brian Lara.
 He scored his maiden test half century in first innings and 45 runs in second innings.
 He top scored in each innings in the second Test in Adelaide (47 and 17) where West Indies were defeated by 419 runs.

-On 5th February 2023, Chanderpaul scored his maiden test century against Zimbabwe.
+On 5 February 2023, Chanderpaul scored his maiden test century against Zimbabwe.
 Next day he converted his century into double century becoming tenth West Indies batman to do so.
 Chanderpaul scored unbeaten 207 runs and put 336 run partnership with West Indies captain Kraigg Brathwaite, becoming first pair to put 300+ opening stand for West Indies breaking 33 year old record.
 Finally the match was drawn and Chanderpaul won player of the match award for his performance.

+In December 2023, he was selected in West Indies squad for the test match series against Australia.
+In the first test match, he got out for a duck in the first innings and scored only 6 runs in the second innings.

+Personal life

+He is an ethnic Indo-Guyanese.

+In 2017, he and his father Shivnarine Chanderpaul became the first father-son duo since 1931 to hit half-centuries in the same first-class match, when they achieved it against Jamaica, playing for Guyana.